bishnarender/american-express-default-prediction/README.md

 -----

 ### lgb_main.ipynb
 LightGBM was finally trained on "manual features" + "target features".
-Two models are presented in this file.
+Two models are presented in this file.<br />
-One was trained on only "manual features".
+One was trained on only "manual features".<br />
 Second was trained on both "manual features + target features".

 -----